Don't Wanna Know: Promotion

 Upon the song being released, it was revealed to be included in the dance rhythm video game Just Dance 2017.
 In November 2016, Maroon 5 collaborated with Tumblr to launch a promotional campaign known as the Don't Wanna Know Confessional Wall, where encouraging fans to submit of their own darkest secrets, allowing them to write the wall in the most creative way possible.
 The wall is located at La Brea Avenue in Los Angeles.
 It is also nominated at the 2017 Shorty Awards for Best Use of Tumblr.
 In December 2016, another campaign from Musical.ly, where fans to sing a lip sync video and chance to win a signed guitar.

 Live performances

-On September 3, 2016, Maroon 5 debuted "Don't Wanna Know", to perform for the first time on their world tour at San Antonio.
+On September 3, 2016, Maroon 5 debuted "Don't Wanna Know", on their world tour at San Antonio.
 The band played the song during their live performances including The Ellen DeGeneres Show on November 3, and The Voice on November 28, 2016.
 Maroon 5 also performed along with Kendrick Lamar for closing ceremony at the 2016 American Music Awards on November 20, 2016.
-The band continuing the song live with the 2017 edition of Wango Tango on May 13.
+The band continuing the song live with the 2017 edition of Wango Tango on May 13, 2017.